serqco/retrievelit/README.md

 ## TODO
 - functionality:
   - add timestamps of metadata retrieval, pdf download, etc. to metadata file if needed
-  - upload package to pip
 - usability improvements:
-  - check arguments before using them
-  - terminate with clear error messages (instead of crashing) upon unsuitable call arguments.
-  - I am no longer convinced that the title word in citation keys and PDF filenames is useful.
-    (even once it works better and ignores stopwords) I suggest to leave it out by default and only add it if `--longname` is given.
   - use request sessions to reduce time for consecutive requests to the same server
 - tech debt reductions:
 - defects:
-  - 2022-09-01: TSE-2021 crashed with "No such file or directory: 'TSE-2021/El-HieTür21-$\\mathcal.pdf'"
-    Only few non-letter characters should be let through for the title word, mostly dashes.
 - documentation:
 - quality assurance:
   - add test suite